-How you chose to spend this day is up to you; you could explore the raw volcanic landscapes of Reykjanes, visiting such places like Kleifarvatn Lake or the Rock and Roll museum in Keflavík town.
-You could also just head straight to Reykjavík and settle into the vibrant city.
+How you choose to spend this day is up to you.
+You could explore the raw volcanic landscapes of Reykjanes, visiting places such as Kleifarvatn Lake or the Rock and Roll Museum in Keflavík town.
+You could also head straight to Reykjavík and settle into the vibrant city.

 You will spend your first night in the capital.

-Your second day will be largely spent marvelling over the three wonders of the Golden Circle.
-The first of these is Þingvellir National Park, a site located between the North American and Eurasian tectonic plates.
+Your second day will be primarily spent marveling over the three wonders of the Golden Circle.
+The first is Þingvellir National Park, a site located between the North American and Eurasian tectonic plates.
 The two continents are drifting apart, creating cracks and fissures in the terrain as they tear up the landscape around.

-One of those fissures, Silfra, is filled with crystal clear glacial water and is thus a popular snorkelling and diving site.
-If you opted to during the booking process, you can enjoy the unparalleled visibility of Silfra's waters as you snorkel between two continents.
+One of those fissures, Silfra, is filled with crystal clear glacial water and is thus a popular snorkeling and diving site.
+If you opt to during the booking process, you can enjoy the unparalleled visibility of Silfra's waters as you snorkel between two continents.

-Following Þingvellir, you will head to the Geysir geothermal area, which is home to, as the name suggests, geysers.
-The most impressive one, Strokkur, erupts every five to ten minutes, creating a water column that can reach heights of up to forty metres.
+Following Þingvellir, you will head to the Geysir geothermal area, which is home to geysers, as the name suggests.
+The most impressive one, Strokkur, erupts every five to ten minutes, creating a water column that can reach heights of up to 66 ft (20m).

 Just a short drive away is Gullfoss Waterfall, one of the most iconic falls in Iceland.
 Here, you can watch the Hvítá glacier river cascade into an ancient gorge in two tiers with enormous power.
 If you want more thrills today, you can add on an exciting snowmobile tour.

-Departing from Gullfoss falls, you can hop on a bus taking you to the great Langjökull glacier where you can whizz across the white expanse both for the thrill and the feeling of ultimate freedom in Icelandic wilderness.
+Departing from Gullfoss falls, you can hop on a bus taking you to the great Langjokull glacier, where you can whizz across the white expanse both for the thrill and the feeling of ultimate freedom in the Icelandic wilderness.

 Your accommodation for the night will be in Hvolsvöllur on the South Coast, so as you head towards it, you can use your itinerary to find unique locations en route, such as the crater-lake Kerið, or the eco-village Sólheimar.

-The first site you will reach is Seljalandsfoss, a waterfall you can fully encircle for some wonderful views; right near here is Gljúfrabúi, another beautiful waterfall most miss out on due to the fact it is hidden in a cleft in a mountain.
+You will first reach Seljalandsfoss, a waterfall you can fully encircle for some beautiful views.
+Right near here is Gljúfrabúi, another beautiful waterfall most miss out on because it is hidden in a cleft in a mountain.
 The next destination is another waterfall, called Skógafoss, renowned for its awe-inspiring power.

 A little further along the South Coast, you will reach Reynisfjara black-sand beach, a stunning stretch of coastline.
 You can admire geological wonders here, such as the Dyrhólaey rock arch and the Reynisdrangar sea stacks.
 Just beware of the water, as this beach is renowned for its dangerous sneaker waves.